EGR Valves: What They Do, Symptoms & Cleaning or Replacement Costs

 The DIY route is always cheaper and a lot more fun!
 However, if you’re not mechanically inclined, or if you simply prefer the convenience of having a trusted service center perform the work, then, by all means, get it done by a professional.

 For those who do want to take the DIY route, we have some tips.
 To clean or replace an EGR valve, you need to uninstall it completely.
-Here’s how:
+Here’s how to fix it:

 Use a purpose-made EGR valve cleaner to safely and effectively remove buildup from the valve.
-After spraying the cleaner, use a brush or scraper to remove the buildup.
+After spraying the cleaner, use a brush or scraper to remove the deposits.

 Sometimes, however, the buildup will not be so easy to remove.
 If this is the case, you can soak it in the cleaner for several minutes to agitate the gunk, then try to brush it off again.
 You might have to repeat this process a few times before the valve is clean.